GreenTheSnail/demo/README.md

 ```bash
   docker compose up -d
 ```
-it will create mySql database container and also create mock server with defined endpoint for test reasons (definition can be found in ../wiremock)
+It will create mySql database container and also create mock server with defined endpoint for test reasons (definition can be found in ../wiremock)

-and then you can run DemoApplication (on startup it will create all needed tables and relations and also 3 test users)
+And then you can run DemoApplication (on startup it will create all needed tables and relations and also 3 test users)

 ## Usage description
 Base scenario:
 1. Create monitored endpoint.
 2. Wait.
-3. Get all endpoints.
+3. Get all monitored endpoints.
 4. Get monitoring results by Id of an endpoint you are intrested in.

-**That is just a basic scenario, you can find some others request examaples in ../rest-api.**
+**That is just a basic scenario, you can find some others request examples in ../rest-api.**